 Maintenance of adequate liquidity to meet the cash flow needs of Participants is essential.
-Accordingly, securities in the portfolio will be structured in a manner that ensures sufficient cash is available to meet anticipated cash flow needs of Participants, based on historical information and any projected cash flow needs
+Accordingly, securities in the portfolio will be structured in a manner that ensures sufficient cash is available to meet anticipated cash flow needs of Participants, based on historical information and any projected cash flow needs provided by Participants.
+Any cash more than necessary to meet the anticipated needs may be invested with the following maturity limitations:

 Maturity Constraints Minimum % of Total Portfolio

 Under 30 days 10%

 Under 1 year 25%

 Under 5 years 100%

 Maturity Constraints Total Portfolio Maximum

-Weighted Average Maturity 1.5 years
+Weighted Average Maturity 1.75 years

 Duration of Corporate Note Portfolio 3 years

 Security Structure Constraint Maximum % of Total Portfolio

 Callable Agency Securities 25%

 The Pool is an external investment pool.
-The maximum weighted average maturity of the Pool cannot exceed one and one-half $(1 \frac{1}{2})$ years.
+The maximum weighted average maturity of the Pool cannot exceed one and three-quarter $(1 \frac{3}{4})$ years.